SandeshDhawan/RestAPI/README.md

 # src/test/java includes below Packages:-

-1)StepDefinations:-
+## StepDefinations:-
-  .Common_Step_definations includes all step definations
+  1)Common_Step_definations includes all step definations

-2)TestCases:-
+### TestCases:-
-  .All Feature Files are added in this package
+  1)All Feature Files are added in this package
-  .In Feature File passing path of parameter and which payload to read.
+  2)In Feature File passing path of parameter and which payload to read.
-  .Endpoint name as per Config.prperties.
+  3)Endpoint name as per Config.prperties.
-  .which Method(POST,PUT,GET,DELETE) to peroform.
+  4)which Method(POST,PUT,GET,DELETE) to peroform.
-  .Status Code after processing endpoint
+  5)Status Code after processing endpoint
-  .generated fields in response can be passed in fields section .Expected values are passed in values section.
+  6)generated fields in response can be passed in fields section 7)Expected values are passed in values section.

-3) TestData:-
+#### TestData:-
-  .Different Payload File and metntioned all required test data
+  1)Different Payload File and metntioned all required test data

-4) Logs
+##### Logs
-  .propertieslogs.log will have all logs generated while execution of test cases
+  1)propertieslogs.log will have all logs generated while execution of test cases

-5) target
+###### target
-  .Cucumber report will be generated in cucumber-html-reports folder
+  1)Cucumber report will be generated in cucumber-html-reports folder